 Following the fall of the Roman Empire, Byzantine Empire was the most powerful political entity in the whole of Europe.

 Constantinople, the capital of the Empire, featured some of the most iconic pieces of Christian art of all times.
-The most popular form of Christian art in the Empire was mosaics which were used to adorn buildings, icons which were often used by believers at their homes and murals.
+The most popular form of Christian art in the Empire was mosaics which were used to adorn buildings, icons that were often used by believers in their homes, and murals.

 Some of the most iconic murals depicting Christian themes were painted during the golden period of the Empire, many of them surviving to this day in Ravenna and Constantinople.